 4. Use to avoid draining other investments*

 Using the loan proceeds from a reverse mortgage loan can potentially help all of your investments last longer.
+Many people use reverse mortgages as part of a strategic financial retirement plan.
 Talk to your financial advisor about how to incorporate this loan into your overall financial plan.

 Learning more about reverse mortgages